Liumxiris/CCA-Over-the-Satellite/README.md

 - Progress
     - Week1:
-        - Used data directory: None
         - Background presentations on four congestion control algorithms.
     - Week2:
-        - Used data directory: None
         - Studied basic commands: route, tcpdump, iperf, etc.
     - Week3:
-        - Used data directory: ?
         - Developed scripts for repeated experiment runs and pipelined data analysis.
     - Week4:
-        - Used data directory: ?
         - Tested scripts for turning proxy on/off.
         - Prepared for 24 hours data collection.
         - Wrote logfile analyzer to estimate throughputs without actually using pcaps and csv.
     - Week5:
-        - Used data directory: ?
         - Presented data collected over 35 hours run
     - Week6:
-        - Used data directory: ?
         - Developed new script to analyze single trial and best/worst case for each proxy in the entire 24 hours experiment.
     - Week7:
-        - Used data directory: ?
         - Presented data collected over 24 hours run (on workday) and generated more significant data (mean and standard deviation)

 ## System Configurations